Super Bowl LI features drones 3 times, in a “No Drone Zone”

 According to the Intel fact sheet, “Intel’s proprietary algorithms automate the animation creation process by using a reference image, quickly calculating the number of drones needed, determining where drones should be placed, and formulating the fastest path to create the image in the sky.”

 The drones follow a pre-programmed route in a highly choreographed show.
 The software also keeps the drones from colliding with one another, since they don’t have hardware sensors to detect collisions, nor do they communicate directly with each other.
 While the Intel drones don’t communicate with each other while flying, there are drone formations that do rely on drone-to-drone communication.
 Check out this blog post “What do drones and one of Alfred Hitchcock’s best-ever movies have in common?” to learn about swarming drones from the University of Pennsylvania’s GRASP Laboratory that interact with each other and can work in concert.
-The video below shows these drones in action.

 3. Drones in the ads

 Super Bowl ads have become an entertainment form of their own.
 Companies pay big bucks in an attempt to reach the huge audience.
 According to Business Insider, Super Bowl LI ads cost upwards of $5 million for a 30-second slot.

 This year, Amazon drone delivery was on display in an ad for the Amazon’s Echo device.
 While the ad was for Amazon’s Alexa, the delivery drone was the talk on many tech news sites, from engadget to TechCrunch.

 This shouldn’t be a big surprise: Amazon has been hinting at drone delivery for quite some time.
 In December, Amazon made its first drone delivery and received a patent for a flying warehouse that will deploy the drones.